KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/apollo/index.rst

 sun and moon.
 They are both gods of archery, but Apollo is god of *sport* archery and Artemis is goddess of archery for hunting and war.

-Apollo has *many* affairs with women, and there are multiple instance in which his advances are rejected and he punishes the women.
+Apollo has *many* affairs with women, and there are multiple instances in which his advances are rejected and he punishes the women.
 Once, a woman named Coronis was pregnant with his child but fell in love with *another* man.
 Apollo heard this and, in anger, asked Artemis to kill Coronis.
 Apollo himself once